How Trump’s New Tariffs Impact the UK: What You Need to Know

 - Explore Alternatives: Look for local or regional alternatives to imported goods.
 Supporting local producers not only boosts the local economy but may also help you avoid some of the price hikes linked to tariffs.

-- Stay Informed: Follow reputable news sources and economic analysis that explain how global trade changes could impact the UK.
-Understanding these shifts can help you make better financial decisions and prepare for future changes.
+- Stay Informed: Follow reputable news sources and economic analysis that explain how changes in interest rates and global trade could impact the UK.
+Understanding these shifts can help you make better financial decisions.

 Keeping Your Household Resilient